2023 Best Classical Languages & Literature Schools in North Carolina

 Top North Carolina Schools in Classical Languages & Literature

-Our 2023 rankings named Duke University the best school in North Carolina for classical languages and literature students.
-Duke is a large private not-for-profit school located in the large city of Durham.
+Our analysis found Duke University to be the best school for classical languages and literature students who want to pursue a degree in North Carolina.
+Duke is a fairly large private not-for-profit school located in the city of Durham.

-Full Classical Languages & Literature at Wake Forest University Report
+Full Classical Languages & Literature at Duke University Report

 Out of the 5 schools in North Carolina that were part of this year’s ranking, University of North Carolina at Chapel Hill landed the # 3 spot on the list.
 UNC Chapel Hill is a fairly large public school located in the small city of Chapel Hill.

-Full Classical Languages & Literature at University of North Carolina at Greensboro Report
+Full Classical Languages & Literature at University of North Carolina at Chapel Hill Report

 Read full report on Classical Languages & Literature at University of North Carolina at Asheville